CNH Industrial NV (CNHI) Q3 2017 Results - Earnings Call Transcript

 Operating margin increased 1.2 percentage points to 7.8% as a result of favorable wholesale and production volume and product mix, positive net price realization more than offsetting raw material cost increases and improved quality costs.

 As mentioned earlier, we are increasing our investment in R&D in our Precision Ag programs leading to an increased R&D expense of 16% quarter-to-quarter.
-In terms of units stats, we overproduced tractors and combines compared to retail sales in the quarter but continue to under produce high horsepower tractors in NAFTA as anticipated.
+In terms of units stats, we overproduced tractors and combines compared to retail sales in the quarter but continued to under produce high horsepower tractors in NAFTA as anticipated.

 So moving on to slide 16, considering the channel inventory stats from the development of the NAFTA market in terms of demand, that it's our hope that we can retire this slide in Q4, since we've been having it out here now since 2015-ish because of the progress that we've made in terms of channel reduction.
-So, NAFTA real crop production was 14% lower than last year, leading to an underproduction compared to retail sales and 9% on high horsepower tractors and 16% overproduction in combines on an increased demand and inventory balances.
+So, NAFTA row crop production was 14% lower than last year, leading to an underproduction compared to retail sales and 9% on high horsepower tractors and 16% overproduction in combines on increased demand and inventory balances.

 We continue to manage our channel inventory down, maintaining a position that's 20% lower than one year ago as a result of destocking actions in high horsepower tractors and hay and forage products in NAFTA.
 The ratio of high horsepower tractor used equipment sales to new equipment sales in the U.S. used tractors are outselling new by a factor of three, which is a positive trend that is encouraging for 2018 production to retail dynamics.
 If we look at the chart for NAFTA combines, you can see we've reached an inflection point with ratios returning to long-term averages.